LjubomirS/BlogAPI/README.md

 * PUT /v1/categories/update/{id}: ***Updates an existing category.***
 * DELETE /v1/categories/delete/{id}: ***Deletes an existing category.***

-### API Documentation
-The API documentation is generated using the Swagger PHP library and is available at http://localhost:8000/api-docs/.
-The documentation includes details on the available endpoints, parameters, and responses.

 ### Database Table Structure
 The tables in the database contain the following fields: